FAQs

 • The Mad Hatter, our home for nine years, closed its doors in 2018, and we’ve been at Amity Hall ever since.

 • Amity Hall is an all ages establishment, so all Blues are welcome!
-(Please note that per New York City law, anyone under the age of 21 cannot sit at the bar proper… or drink alcohol, obviously.)
+(Please note that per New York City law, anyone under the age of 21 cannot drink alcohol or sit at the bar proper.)

 • Unless otherwise posted, all Blues are welcome to watch with us, regardless of membership status.